vdeshpande-confluent/finserv-flink-workshop/prereq.md

 If you click on `Stream Lineage` (left side) and will see your current data pipeline.
 Click on topic `stock_orders` and enter the description `Datagen Connector Stock orders`.
 This is how you place metadata to your data product.

 Go back to your Cluster `cc_handson_cluster` and create two more datagen connectors to fill the topics stock_prices and user_profiles, go to `Connectors` and click `Add Connector`.
-Pay attention when you select the template for the datagen connector and ensure, that it corresponds with the before selected topic as shown in the following.
+Pay attention when you select the template for the datagen connector and ensure, that it you click on **Provide your own schema**.
 Deviations in this step will result in invalid queries at later stages in the workshop.
-* Connector Plug-in `Sample Data`, Topic `stock_prices`, Global Access amd Download API Key with Description `Datagen Connector Stock Prices`, Format `AVRO`,and click on Provide your own schema [] , 1 Task, Connector Name `DatagenSourceConnector_prices`
+* Connector Plug-in `Sample Data`, Topic `stock_prices`, Global Access amd Download API Key with Description `Datagen Connector Stock Prices`, Format `AVRO`,and click on Provide your own schema [https://github.com/vdeshpande-confluent/finserv-flink-demo/blob/main/schema/stock_prices-value.avsc] , 1 Task, Connector Name `DatagenSourceConnector_prices`
-* Connector Plug-in `Sample Data`, Topic `user_profiles`, Global Access amd Download API Key with Description `Datagen Connector User Profiles`, Format `AVRO`, and click on Provide your own schema [], 1 Task, Connector Name `DatagenSourceConnector_users`
+* Connector Plug-in `Sample Data`, Topic `user_profiles`, Global Access amd Download API Key with Description `Datagen Connector User Profiles`, Format `AVRO`, and click on Provide your own schema [https://github.com/vdeshpande-confluent/finserv-flink-demo/blob/main/schema/user_profiles-value.avsc], 1 Task, Connector Name `DatagenSourceConnector_users`

 Three Connectors are up and running and are generating data for us.